gorerip/sukejuru-cli/README.md

 ### sukejuru-cli
 easy to use command line interface for sukejuru
+uses jikanjs wrapper for jikan.moe

 `npm i sukejuru`